simplesoft-pt/IniParser/README.md

 # SimpleSoft.IniParser
 Library implemented in .NET using C# that helps developers to deserialize or serialize INI files and strings.
-It is compatible with a large range of .NET framework version, from desktop, to mobile and servers.
+It is compatible with a large range of .NET framework versions, from desktop, to mobile and servers.

 ## Installation
 This library can be installed via [NuGet](https://www.nuget.org/packages/SimpleSoft.IniParser) package.
 Just run the following command: